tengfongLee/cse15l-lab-reports/lab5/lab5.md

  This happend becasue I only changed the working directory, and forgot the ListTester was in somewhere else.

- And adding 'cp ListTester.java grading-area' before 'cd grading-area' slove the bugs.
+ And adding `cp ListTester.java grading-area` before `cd grading-area` slove the bugs.

 ## All the information needed about the setup including: